Cadecraft/voltaire-browser-source/README.txt

-Thanks for downloading *Voltaire Browser*, the latest fully functional unblocked browser!
+Thanks for downloading *Voltaire Browser*, a fully functional/customizable Chromebook browser for those who feel limited by Chrome!

 == HOW TO INSTALL ==